-- 12 The property at 2340 Rose Place has a current Zoning classification of Industrial District and lies - 13 within Planning District 11.
-The site is located at the end of the street on a cul-de-sac with API - 14 Group and Old Dutch to the west and Minnesota Commercial Railway NuStar Energy (tank - 15 farm) to the east.
-North of the property across the Burlington Northern Railway line is the - 16 Gateway West development.
-All directly adjacent land is zoned Industrial. - 17 The 6.3 acre site was originally constructed in 1975 and last occupied by the Milsolv - 18 Corporation.
-Barole Trucking has purchased the property with the intent to redevelop into an - 19 intermodal logistics and transportation facility (intermodal motor freight terminal) and their main - 20 headquarters.
-A motor freight terminal requires a Conditional Use (CU) under the Roseville - 21 Zoning Code. - 22 Barole's redevelopment plan consists of an new 26,500 square foot building with a two-story - 23 office area and includes shop/service space as well as storage/warehousing space.
-The site will - include employee and customer parking, as well as trailered containers parked/stored around the - 25 periphery of the site.
-Additional details (plans and narrative) of the project can be found in - 26 Attachment C.

-27 STAFF ANALYSIS

-- 28 Motor freight terminal is defined in §1001.10 of the Zoning Code as: A building or area in which - 29 freight is brought by motor truck is assembled and/or stored for routing in intrastate or interstate
+- 8 LEVEL OF DISCRETION IN DECISION MAKING: Actions taken on a Conditional Use request are - 9 quasi-judicial; the City's role is to determine the facts associated with the request and weigh - those facts against the legal standards in State Statutes and City Code. - 11 PROPOSAL - 12 The property at 2340 Rose Place has a current Zoning classification of Industrial District and lies - within Planning District 11.
+The site is located at the end of the street on a cul-de-sac with API - Group and Old Dutch to the west and Minnesota Commercial Railway NuStar Energy (tank - farm) to the east.
+North of the property across the Burlington Northern Railway line is the - Gateway West development.
+All directly adjacent land is zoned Industrial. - 17 The 6.3 acre site was originally constructed in 1975 and last occupied by the Milsolv - Corporation.
+Barole Trucking has purchased the property with the intent to redevelop into an - intermodal logistics and transportation facility (intermodal motor freight terminal) and their main - 20 headquarters.
+A motor freight terminal requires a Conditional Use (CU) under the Roseville - 21 Zoning Code. - Barole's redevelopment plan consists of an new 26,500 square foot building with a two-story - office area and includes shop/service space as well as storage/warehousing space.
+The site will - 24 include employee and customer parking, as well as trailered containers parked/stored around the - periphery of the site.
+Additional details (plans and narrative) of the project can be found in - 26 Attachment C. - 27 STAFF ANALYSIS - Motor freight terminal is defined in §1001.10 of the Zoning Code as: A building or area in which - 29 freight is brought by motor truck is assembled and/or stored for routing in intrastate or interstate